tundish/blathnaid/blathnaid/book/chapters.rst

 Ballistics
 ----------

-“We were sent for this week to pick up some scrap”, recalled Fell.
+“We were sent out this week to pick up some scrap”, recalled Fell.
 “One of the Guards at the gate held on too long to a bridle”.

 “Breastplate was rubbish, all smashed up.
 Couldn't do anything with it”.

-“They found a horseshoe actually inside the fellow, apparently”.
+“They found one horseshoe actually inside the fellow, I'm told”.

 “What happened to the horse?” asked Jack.